EldonGabriel/eldongabriel.github.io/_posts/2026-05-31-password-strength-assessment.md

 # 0.0 Executive Summary

-This report shows the setup and execution of an authorized password strength assessment on a Linux system.
+This report presents the setup and execution of an authorized password strength assessment on a Linux system.
 The goal was to identify weak passwords that could allow unauthorized access to the system.
-The assessment focused on a test account named `katy`, which was given admin rights for testing.
+The assessment focused on a test account named `katy`, which was given admin rights for testing purposes.

-The assessment tested passwords against a known password list to identify weak credentials.
-Testing confirmed that a weak administrative password could be recovered, showing the risk of weak passwords.
+The assessment tested passwords against a known list to identify weak credentials.
+Testing confirmed that a weak administrative password could be recovered, thereby demonstrating the risk of weak passwords.

 <hr style="border:1px solid rgba(255,255,255,0.0); margin:20px 0;">